microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise4/README.md

 ### Exercise 4 Task 1 - Add an Adaptive Card
 Adaptive Cards are a new way for developers to exchange card content in a common and consistent way.
 An Adaptive Card is described by a JSON payload, which defines its content: text, images, actions, etc.
 An adaptive card defines just the content and not the visual styles.
-It will be up to the platform where the adaptive card will be received it to render it, using the most appropriate styling.
+It's up to the platform where the adaptive card is received, to render it using the most appropriate styling.
 The way Adaptive Cards are designed is through [a renderer](https://docs.microsoft.com/en-us/adaptive-cards/rendering-cards/getting-started), which is able to take the JSON payload and to convert it into native UI: it could be XAML for a WPF or UWP application, AXML for an Android application, HTML for a website or a bot chat, etc.

 This is an example of a simple adaptive card's payload: